 The RDWA’s medSPACE Program for rural high school students is inspirational and practical.

-medSPACE provides workshops for rural high school students who are considering applying for an undergraduate medical place at university.
+medSPACE provides a workshop and access to other supports for high school students with a rural hometown who are considering applying for an undergraduate medical place at university:

-The University of Adelaide and Flinders University offer undergraduate pathways to medical school in South Australia.
+In South Australia, the University of Adelaide and Flinders University offer undergraduate pathways to medical school.
 Please check with the universities for information about entry requirements and the admissions processes to these courses.